|Canadian Immigration Minister Jason Kenney courting "ethnic" (= non-white) votes|

 RD: This passage contains the essence of the "conservative" critique of immigration.
 The National Post, Sun News, The Conservative Party of Canada are all in complete support of mass immigration and the need to diversify Canada.
-They do raise alarms about radical Muslims, which has given citizens worried about the changing ethnic composition of Canada the millions of loyal Canadians the misguided illusion that the Conservatives care about them.
+They do raise alarms about radical Muslims, which has given citizens worried about the changing ethnic composition of Canada the misguided illusion that the Conservatives care about them.
 As Jason Kenney, the Conservative MP in charge of immigration, said a few years ago:

 "[T]he Mulroney government ran the most, quote, 'progressive' immigration policy in Canadian history."
 Over his nine years in office, Mulroney tripled immigration levels from 85,000 in 1983 to more than 260,000.
 "He brought in the Multiculturalism Act.
 He brought in more generous family reunification policies, which are the most popular element of immigration policy.
 Entire communities were founded under Brian Mulroney, like the Hong Kong immigrants pre-'97 who came in through a special investor program."This past Spring, Kenney "lashed out angrily" after being accused of anti-immigration bias: